 Great data talent will recognize the need to modify KPIs

-What worked in sales yesterday might not work tomorrow.
+What effectively drove revenue yesterday isn’t guaranteed to work tomorrow.
 Incompetent analysts are comfortable with the status quo and rely on the same tired KPIs to guide sales.
 Over time, these organizations regularly find more and more salespeople that hit those KPIs.
-However, they fail to hit the only number that ultimately counts: sales!
+However, they fail to hit the only number that ultimately counts: revenue!

-Changing sales technologies, buyer preferences, market demographics, seller abilities and prices will result in evolving key performance indicators by which sales teams measure and predict success over time.
-Great analysts recognize this and work with sales leadership to define KPIs based on recent data trends.
+Changing technologies, market preferences, demographics, seller/fundraiser abilities and financial considerations will result in evolving key performance indicators by which teams measure and predict success over time.
+Great analysts recognize this and work with the revenue leadership team to define KPIs based on recent data trends.

 Results-oriented talent is supportive

-The most dangerous analytics professionals create more work for the sales teams they support.
-Often they confuse salespeople with professional market researchers and add scores of fields to the CRM system – expecting the sales team to perfectly fill all of them out.
-Viewing all sales data as equally valuable, they encourage sales teams to waste more time collecting the most trivial pieces of information then complain and point fingers when their data sets aren’t perfect.
+The most dangerous analytics professionals create more work for the revenue teams they support.
+Often they confuse salespeople and fundraisers with professional market researchers and add scores of fields to the CRM system – expecting the frontline professionals to perfectly fill all of them out.
+Viewing all data as equally valuable, they encourage their revenue colleagues to waste more time collecting the most trivial pieces of information – but then complain and point fingers when their data sets aren’t perfect.

-Results-oriented data talent will create tremendous efficiencies for their sales counterparts.
+Results-oriented data talent will create tremendous efficiencies for their sales and fundraising counterparts.
 In short, they make it easier for sales leaders to do their jobs effectively.

 In sum, when spotting or evaluating data talent look for professionals who are helpful, humble, honest, agile, and team-oriented.
 When they embrace the cutting edge, they will help create positive momentum for the organization and the individuals in it.